What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative Magnetohydrodynamic Simulations and Observations: Numerical simulations of magnetically open solar corona

-We find that the open magnetic flux remains well correlated with the measured coronal hole magnetic flux across all tested resolutions, when a coronal hole is actually detected within the patch.
-However, we also observe an increase in the number of patches where no coronal hole is detected at lower resolutions.
-This suggests that a significant amount of open magnetic flux can effectively be missed or excluded when using lower resolution data, leading to an underestimation of the true total coronal hole area and open magnetic flux.
+{ The right panels in Fig.~\ref{fig:sim:ch_vs_open_rebin} show histograms of the total magnetic flux in coronal holes, compared with the true open magnetic flux.
+Similar to the area, the total magnetic flux in coronal holes remains well correlated with the true open magnetic flux when a coronal hole is detected, although the dispersion of the error between coronal hole flux and true open flux seems to be larger than that of the area.
+However, at lower resolutions, the number of patches without detected coronal holes increases, leading to an underestimation of the total coronal hole magnetic flux.
+In the patches of our simulations, the ratio of the total coronal hole flux to the total open flux is \(0.91\) and \(0.79\) for the original resolution and the rebinned \(12\times12\) Mm\(^2\) maps, respectively.
+The coronal hole magnetic flux shows larger underestimation than the coronal hole area (discussed in previous paragraph) at lower resolutions.
+This suggests that a significant fraction of open magnetic flux can effectively be missed or excluded when using lower resolution data, leading to an underestimation of the true total coronal hole area and open magnetic flux. }